DirectEd-Development-Foundation/Sprint-Milestones/README.md

 The minimum passing grade for each project is 80% according to the rubric.

 If the project's overall score falls below 80%, the project will be considered a failure.

+*Note: All students are eligible for project resubmission if their initial project submission received a score below the minimum threshold specified for the module(sprint).*

 ## Oral Exams:
 ### 5.1 Purpose: